RajanKandel/RajanKandel_IOB_algo_club/HierarchicalClustering/readme.txt

   (or, to put it differently, two of the r + 1 clusters combine to yield r clusters)

 - visually represented as the dendogram
-	> length of line represent what was clustered first
+	> length of branch represents what was clustered first
-	>

 Application:
 - Analyze the gene expression data